 5. share login details with anyone except:

-6. posting the Product to any other online service (including bulletin boards or the Internet); or
+6. posting the Product to any other online service (including Cloud storage, bulletin boards or the Internet); or

 User agrees to maintain all copyright, trademark and other notices contained in such Product.
 User agrees not to remove, obscure, or alter copyright, patent, trademark or other proprietary rights notices contained in the website or Product.
 User agrees that it shall not use iCompute’s name or any excerpts from the Product in the promotion of its products or services.